cuth/unsplash-wallpaper/README.md

 unsplash-wallpaper
 ==================

-Use an image from unsplash.com (through unsplash.it) as your background image from a simple command.
+> Use an image from unsplash.com (through unsplash.it) as your background image from a simple command.

+This downloads a temporary image from unsplash.it using the dimensions you set in the config.

+*Tested on Mac and Windows. (should work on Linux).*

+**Mac users:** If you install this globally, every action will require `sudo`.
+Follow these [instructions](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) to not require `sudo`.

 Install
 -------